Jon Rothstein: Early life

 Rothstein grew up in Mahopac, New York.
 His mother, Andrea, was a special education teacher, and his father, Barry, was a guidance counselor.
 Rothstein credits his father with spurring his passion for college basketball.

 He studied sports media at Ithaca College, and interned for YES Network while still in college.
 Ithaca has recently recognized Rothstein as a distinguished alumnus in sports.

 Career

 In 2004, despite having no connections in the sports industry, Rothstein won a contest and was able to do some on-air reporting for ESPN Radio in New York City.
 He also made money cold-calling for a mortgage company, and eventually saved enough money to buy a once-weekly radio slot on a small New Rochelle radio station.
 He struggled to sell ads for the show, but eventually received a job offer at MSG Network in 2007.
 He moved to CBS Sports in 2010.

-Rothstein is well-known for his networking skills and his pithy, unique tweeting style.
+Rothstein is known for his networking skills and his pithy, unique tweeting style.